nvietto/blog/content/blog/col2hcl/index.md

 **col2hcl**  is responsible for providing us with the hexadecimal codes for colors.

-* We throw in our vector (i.e, our 🍅)
+* We throw in our vector (i.e, our 🍅).
-* Then we can modify our hue a bit with **seq** and any number between [0, 360]
+* Then we can modify our hue a bit with **seq** and any number between [0, 360].
-* It's a good idea to keep the 0 at the start, and for a broader range of similar colors, keep the next number (or the range between the two) small.

 **length** this just lets R know how many color we want to show.

 **h** or hue, ff you want to vary the color slightly.

 We can also modify our **chroma** and/or **luminance**.

 If you want the intensity to change we can use the chroma argument.
 We use a similar process as before but this time we use “c”.
-The range for chroma is [0, 100]
+The range for chroma is [0, 100].

 ```r
 show_col(col2hcl(tomatoes, c = seq( 0, 25, length = 6)))